Simplify Healthcare Training with a Video Platform for CME Success

 For instance, in the United States, state medical boards mandate that physicians complete a specific number of CME hours to maintain their licenses.

-This requirement varies by state; for example, physicians in Georgia must earn 40 CME credits every two years, while those in Illinois should complete 150 CME credits every three years.
+This requirement varies by state; for example, physicians in Georgia must earn 40 CME credits every two years, while those in Illinois must complete 150 CME credits every three years.

 Similarly, nurses and other healthcare professionals have their own CME requirements, which vary by state and profession.
 These regulations ensure that healthcare practitioners continually update their knowledge and skills in line with evolving medical standards.
 A healthcare video platform can streamline this process, offering tailored content that meets these diverse regulatory requirements.